 It is the capital of México and the seat of the federal powers of the Méxican Union.
 It's also the Federal District, which is a federal entity within the country that is not actually anyone of the 31 states but belongs to the federation as a whole.
 Think Washington DC in the United States.
 A place with problems but few ways to help itself.

-Mexico City has so many places to visit museums and interesting architecture more than any other American city (North or South).
+Mexico City has so many places to visit museums, modern architecture, colonial architecture, ancient ruins, more than any other American city (North or South).
 It has extreme cases of poverty and wealth sometimes right next door to each other.
-It has some beautiful sights but as a whole it is not a beautiful city, it is very alive with food people and traffic.
+It has some beautiful sights but as a whole it is not a beautiful city, it IS very alive with food people and traffic.

 Sanborns (Casa de los Azulejos)

 México City, later DF and now CDMX is huge and has been settled since 1325.
 Cortéz destroyed the indigenous city trying to erase all that was Aztec.
 Today the city has a population of over 9 million, the greater area about 22 million residents.
 The original city was built on a drained lake.
 Now the disappearing water table and soft clay soil is a planning engineers nightmare.
 Most the historical downtown is sinking.
 Stone structures built to last hundreds of years are sinking/leaning.
 Water and sewer lines laid years ago are bending, cracking and need constant maintenance.

 The city is located at about 7400 feet in elevation this thin air in basin surrounded by mountains help trap in the air pollution.
 A smoking active volcano is always in the background.
 They have an occasional earthquake.
 The last big one was in 1985, it destroyed parts of the city and killed at least 5000.
 You do not visit México City to just get away from it all and relax.